Powerlearnproject/se-assignment-5-kev065/README.md

       - Direct Interaction: Execute commands, run scripts, and manage Git directly from the terminal.
       - Output Capture: Terminal output (e.g., build logs, test results) is captured within VS Code, making it easier to review.

-7. File and Folder Management:
-   - Explain how to create, open, and manage files and folders in VS Code.
+7. File and Folder Management: Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?
+   - Opening a Folder:
+      - To open a folder, use `File > Open Folder` from the menu.
+      - Alternatively, from the terminal, to launch the current folder in VS code, type `code .`

+   - Explorer View:
+      - Once a folder is opened, its contents appear in the Explorer view.
+Here, you can:
+         - Create, delete, and rename files and folders.
+         - Move files and folders using drag and drop.

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.